pivotal/docs-tap/app-live-view/install.hbs.md

 - For the `run` profile, Application Live View installs Application Live View connector package (`connector.appliveview.tanzu.vmware.com`).
 This installs the Application Live View connector component as DaemonSet in `app-live-view-connector` namespace.

-- For the `build` profile, Application Live View installs Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`).
-This installs the Application Live View Convention Service in `app-live-view-conventions` namespace.
+- For the `build` profile, Application Live View installs Application Live View conventions package (`conventions.appliveview.tanzu.vmware.com`).
+This installs the Application Live View convention Service in `app-live-view-conventions` namespace.

-- For the `iterate` profile, Application Live View installs Application Live View connector package and Application Live View Conventions package.
+- For the `iterate` profile, Application Live View installs Application Live View connector package and Application Live View conventions package.

-- For the `full` profile, Application Live View installs the Application Live View back end package, Application Live View connector package, and Application Live View Conventions package.
+- For the `full` profile, Application Live View installs the Application Live View back end package, Application Live View connector package, and Application Live View conventions package.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Application Live View.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).